Once you plant this cousin to carrots, you will have a year-round food source. Fennel looks pretty in a landscape, too!

-Fennel can be started in the Bay area in spring or fall.
+Fennel can be started in San Jose, California, in spring or fall.
 It prefers sunny locations and is often seen growing wild alongside freeways.
 Fennel grows so easily from seed that wild fennel has become invasive in many areas.
 Seedlings should be placed 8 to 12 inches apart, depending on the variety.
 Young fennel plants require regular watering in summer, but I generally wait to water mature plants until they start to wilt without any noticeable ill effects.
 As the bulbs grow, bank a little dirt around them.
 This keeps them white and helps them to stay tender.
 When your fennel bulbs reach tennis ball size, use a sharp knife to cut away the roots, leaving them in the soil for beneficial soil microorganisms.

 Fennel tends to bolt, or go to seed, when the roots are disturbed.
 This isn't necessarily a bad thing, as it will mean more new plants.
 If the roots are not overly disturbed, they will put out new bulbs.
 Viola!
 Perpetual food either way!